 Feng Shui, literally translating to ‘wind-water is a pseudoscientific traditional practice with its roots in ancient China.
 Fen Shui uses the power of ‘energies’ and ‘forces to balance and harmonize the surroundings with a person.
-Fen-Shui aquarium, on those lines, is aquariums placed as per the feng shui guidelines and recommendations.
+Feng-Shui aquariums, on those lines, are aquariums placed as per the feng shui guidelines and recommendations.
 Feng Shui aquariums are deemed to be a positive addition to any room, responsible for attracting positive, healthy, and abundant energy.

 The catch with these aquariums, however, is making sure that they are placed as per the feng shui guidelines and in a manner such that they are able to maximize the good feng shui energy to attract wealth and abundance.

 In this article we share with you a number of feng shui tips for aquarium to fill your home with positivity and attracting wealth

 How Does A Feng Shui Aquarium Attract Wealth?

 Feng Shui aquariums are considered to be composed of several wealth-attracting elements that are known to ultimately bring in abundance.
 As per the Chinese culture, for example, fish is considered to be the ultimate symbol of abundance owing to a fish’s ability to reproduce rapidly and of co-existing in groups (schools of fish).

 Feng Shui aquariums are a manifestation of the harmonious co-existence of all five Feng Shui elements at once.
 The balance of these five elements put together helps attract wealth and abundance wherever placed.